-Its long tap root can extend 3 feet into the ground, repairing compacted and nutrient deficienct soils.
-It also increases soil organic matter, which in turn facilitates water-use efficiency.
+Its long tap root can extend up to three feet into the ground, repairing compacted and nutrient deficienct soils.
+It also increases soil organic matter, which in turn facilitates wateruse efficiency.

-Adding Q Medium Red Clover to a pasture mix can also be very cost effective as you can greatly decrease or eliminate your nitrogen inputs, while harvesting a forage with a greater nutritional value.
+Adding Q Medium Red Clover to a pasture is cost effective as you can decrease, or in some cases, eliminate your nitrogen inputs while harvesting a forage with a greater nutritional value.